-GAVCC can help you accomplish critical conservation projects while providing young adults from the regional community an opportunity to learn about land management issues and challenges.
-Partnering becomes a win/win situation for the community, GAVCC members, and land managers by providing meaningful opportunities for young people complete important community and natural resource projects.
-GAVCC has a successful track record of completing conservation projects throughout Arizona and Southern New Mexico.
+Appalachian Conservation Corps can help you accomplish critical conservation projects while providing young adults from the regional community an opportunity to learn about land management issues and challenges.
+Partnering becomes a win/win situation for the community, ACC members, and land managers by providing meaningful opportunities for young people to complete important community and natural resource projects.
+ACC has a successful track record of completing conservation projects throughout Virginia, West Virginia, and the surrounding area.

-At GAVCC, we have a commitment to producing quality work that always meets or exceeds our partner expectations.
+At ACC, we have a commitment to producing quality work that always meets or exceeds our partner expectations.

 Our approach to reaching this goal is to start by sending out well-equipped crews with experienced leaders, followed by full support from our office staff.
 We cultivate an environment of clear and constructive communication between our organization and land management agencies.

 Trail work • Historical Preservation • Invasive Species Management • Developed Recreation Maintenance • Resource Monitoring • Fencing • Sign and Kiosk Installation • Erosion Mitigation • Individual Placements/Internships • Backcountry Support • And much more!

 GAVCC arrives on project sites with all group camp equipment (housing) necessary to outfit a crew, including: uniforms, PPE, personal day packs, first aid equipment, transportation and a standard compliment of tools to meet the needs of most projects.
 Rarely, GAVCC may need to borrow specialty tools such as rigging equipment and engine powered rock tools.
 GAVCC is typically supplied by its partner park or program some form of radio communication to allow the crew to contact Park partners in case of emergency situations.

 BENEFITS OF PARTNERING WITH Great Appalachian Valley CONSERVATION CORPS